Post Summary: Kenya travel tips you should know

 Boda Boda’s, Piki-Piki’s, and Matatu’s

-No those aren’t the names of some far off African inspired cocktail, they are some of the main modes of transport in Kenya.
-Boda Bodas are bicycles used to get short distances while Piki-piki’s are motorcycle taxis.
+No, those aren’t the names of some far-off African-inspired cocktail.
+They are some of the main modes of transport in Kenya.
+Boda Bodas are bicycles for short distances, while Piki-piki’s are motorcycle taxis.
 These operate in smaller towns and cities and are a popular way to get around.

-Watch the Boda Boda’s and piki piki’s weave in and out of traffic and get passengers to destinations in half the time that a car can.
+Watch the Boda Boda’s and piki pikis weave in and out of traffic and get passengers to destinations in half the time a car can.
 Matatus are the cheapest and most efficient way to get around for locals.
-Matatus or minibuses are hard to miss with blaring music, custom paint jobs, and neon lights.
+Matatus or minibusses are hard to miss with blaring music, custom paint jobs, and neon lights.

-None of these modes of transport are the safest option by any means, but they are fun and flexible and give you an opportunity to get more into local Kenyan life.
+None of these modes of transport is the safest option by any means, but they are fun and flexible and allow you to get more into local Kenyan life.